RetroDECK/ES-DE/THEMES-DEV.md

     - Whether to use a shader to render scanlines.
 This property is not compatible with `opacity` so enabling it will set the opacity to `1` (unless it was set to `0` in which case the entire video element is hidden).
     - Default is `false`
 * `delay` - type: FLOAT
     - Delay in seconds before video will start playing.
-During the delay period the game image defined via the `imageMetadata` property will be displayed.
+During the delay period the game image defined via the `imageType` property will be displayed.
 If that property is not set, then the `delay` property will be ignored.
+    - Minimum value is `0` and maximum value is `15`
-    - Default is `0`
+    - Default is `1.5`
 * `scrollFadeIn` - type: BOOLEAN
     - If enabled, a short fade-in animation will be applied when scrolling through games in the gamelist view.
 This animation is only applied to images and not to actual videos, so if no image metadata has been defined then this property has no effect.
 For this to work correctly the `delay` property also needs to be set.
     - Default is `false`